nathanfdunn/simple-python-turtles/cheatsheet.md

-# simple-python-turtles
-A simple introduction to programming using python turtle graphics.

-# Trinket
-Try it out yourself at [trinket.io](https://trinket.io/python/c345d81673)!

-# Contents
-The Cheatsheet will give you a brief introduction to variables, functions, and loops.
-It will also teach you about what functions you can use to make a turtle drawing.
-The `simple_example.py` and `advanced_example.py` files will show how to put them together to draw a picture.
-You can run this code just by going to the [trinket link](https://trinket.io/python/c345d81673).

-# Cheatsheet

 ## Variables
 A variable stores a certain value.
 Like in math, if `x=5`, then `x+2` is 7.
 You can also store turtle objects in a variable.
 ```python